Usage

 Model And Provider Flags

 --provider chooses the backend provider and defaults to lmstudio.
-Valid values are lmstudio, huggingface, and openrouter.
+Valid values are lmstudio, llamacpp, huggingface, openrouter, generic, google, chatgpt (for ChatGPT Plus/Pro subscriptions), bedrock (AWS Bedrock), and command (shells out to an external program).

 --model overrides auto-discovery with a fixed model identifier.